 79.Under the SRA Code of Conduct 2011, a solicitor must generally not act for two or more clients where there is a conflict of interest or a significant risk of such a conflict between them12.

-80. The SRA has issued guidance revised in 2008 (soon to be reviewed and updated in light of the new Code and Handbook) on whether it is appropriate for the employer’s solicitor to be present during HSE’s interview of an employee.
+80. The SRA has issued guidance revised in 2014 on whether it is appropriate for the employer’s solicitor to be present during HSE’s interview of an employee.
 Whilst this is only guidance, the SRA and the courts will take it into account and you are therefore entitled to refer to it.

 81. Paragraph 2 of the SRA guidance deals with the situation where a solicitor claims to act for both the employer and the witness.
 It includes an example of the conflicts that may arise in such a situation: the solicitor will be under a professional duty to tell each party what s/he learns from the other, yet at the same time will be under a similar duty to keep confidential what s/he has learned13.